 Jesus tells a series of riddles or parables.
-I have stayed with the translation "riddles" from my source translation because riddles are not so much object lessons as things that get your thinking started.
-They force us to reflect outside the framework that works on a dayto-day basis and to pay attention to a new way of thinking about things.
+I have stayed with the translation "riddles" from my source translation because riddles are not so much object lessons as things that get our thinking started.
+They force us to reflect outside the framework that works on a day-to-day basis and to pay attention to a new way of thinking about things.

 There are some things you should know that will help the riddles get you thinking in a fruitful direction.
 Normal seeds in the time of Jesus produced about an eight-fold yield, so look how amazing the yield he speaks of is.
 It is off the charts!
 Also be careful to think about the various kinds of soil that Jesus speaks of in the terms that Mark lays out for us.
 Do not assume that you know what good or bad soil is apart from this narrative.
-You should also know that mustard seeds generally do not grow huge, although ancient Israel had often hoped that God's kingdom or empire would grow like a cedar of Lebanon (huge and impressive).
-Jesus describes it as a weed (unwanted, low to the ground, invasive, and out of control).
+You should also know that mustard seeds are a weed.
+Although ancient Israel had often hoped that God's kingdom or empire would grow like a cedar of Lebanon (huge and impressive).
+Jesus describes it as a weed (yes, one as tall as high as nine feet) that is invasive, and out of control.